Downlink Transmit Design for Massive MIMO LEO Satellite Communications: Introduction

-The remainder of this paper is organized as follows. \Cref{Section_system_model} introduces the system model, where the channel model is established for the satellite and UTs both equipped with the UPAs. \Cref{Section_DL_Precoder_Design} shows the rank property of transmit covariances and MM algorithm is used to design the DL precoder.
-In \Cref{Section_Low_Complexity_DL_Precoder_Design}, we formulate the simplified DL transmit design by using an upper bound of the ergodic sum rate.
-It is shown that the rank property of transmit covariance matrices still holds, and the corresponding simplified precoder optimization is transformed into the LMO. \Cref{Sectioin_Simulation} provides simulation results. \Cref{Section_Conclusion} concludes this paper.
+The remainder of this paper is organized as follows. \Cref{Section_system_model} introduces the system model, where the channel model is presented for the satellite and the UTs equipped with UPAs.
+In \Cref{Section_DL_Precoder_Design}, the rank-one property of the transmit covariance matrices is proved and the precoding algorithm by considering the ergodic sum rate maximization is presented.
+In \Cref{Section_Low_Complexity_DL_Precoder_Design}, we present another transmit design with the upper bound on the ergodic sum rate, and a low-complexity learning-based approach is proposed. \Cref{Sectioin_Simulation} provides the simulation results, and \Cref{Section_Conclusion} concludes this paper.